ibm-cloud-docs/CDN/faqs.md

 Yes.
 For the Akamai vendor, only the following port numbers are allowed:
 72, 80-89, 443, 488, 591, 777, 1080, 1088, 1111, 1443, 2080, 7001, 7070, 7612, 7777, 8000-9001, 9090, 9901-9908, 11080-11110, 12900-12949, 20410, and 45002.

-## What URL should be used for access to data under the CDN or Origin Path?
+## What URL should I use for access to data under the CDN or origin path?
 {: #what-url-should-be-used-for-access-to-data}
 {: faq}